-If flats are your go-to, and you have to completely avoid heels, you need to have your clothes tailored.
-You’ll absolutely need to have pants and skirts hemmed, you may also have to have some fullness taken out of the leg of your pants, so they don’t seem oversized.
+If flats are your go-to, you need to have your clothes tailored.
+Have pants and skirts hemmed; you may also have to have some fullness taken out of the leg of your pants so they don’t seem oversized and overwhelm your frame.

-Full length pants specifically should have a break, which just means the bottom of the hem puddles (almost like curtain on the floor) on top of your shoe.
+Full-length pants should have a break, which means the bottom of the hem slightly puddles (like a curtain on the floor) on top of your shoe.
 Bring the shoes you plan to wear to the tailor when you have things fitted to ensure your best length.

 There are no magic pants that you can wear with both heels and flats.
 You’ll need a few pairs you can wear with flats, and a few you can wear with heels.
-Tip: Some clients used to buy two pairs of their favorite pants and alter accordingly.
+Tip: Some clients would buy two pairs of their favorite pants and alter accordingly.

 When you exclusively wear flats, you have to learn to notice the subtle difference in how clothes lay on the body in a flat vs. a heel.
-Often, a heel helps garments drape well and a flat will feel frumpy and off balance.
+Often, a heel helps garments drape well, and a flat can feel frumpy and off-balance.

-For example full, wide leg pants are a no-go with flats because they require height to work (for the most part).
-Conversely, an ankle length pant, one that hits right at the ankle, looks fantastic with a flat.
+For example, full, wide-leg pants are a no-go with flats because they require height to work (for the most part).
+Conversely, an ankle-length pant that hits right at the ankle looks fantastic with a flat.

 You Need a Point

-Look for flats with a pointed toe to help elongate the line of your body.
-By doing so you’re creating the effect you get from heels and it will help bring balance to an outfit.
+Look for flats with a pointed or almond shape to to help elongate the line of your body.
+By doing so, you’re creating the effect you get from heels, and it will help bring balance to an outfit.

-And before you say it, no, your big toe should not sit in the point of the shoe.
-If that’s happening the shoe does not fit you properly.
-Rather, the point is just a decoration that helps extend the leg.
+And before you say it, no, your big toe should not be shoved into the point of the shoe.
+If that’s happening, the shoe does not fit you properly.
+Instead, think of the point as a decoration that helps extend the leg.

 Flats are Super Chic

-So play with proportions, have your clothes tailored to fit your specific needs, and keep the line of your leg long with a point and you’ll be in good shape to swap out your heels for some flats.
+So play with proportions, have your clothes tailored to fit your specific needs, and keep the line of your leg length with a point, and you’ll be in good shape to swap out your heels for some flats.

 Scroll below for my top picks.
-From an expensive investment pair, to under an $100 option that is as chic as it is comfortable, there is something for everyone.
+There is something for everyone from an investment pair to under a $100 option that is both stylish and comfortable.

-I bought these specifically for running in airports but they’ve quickly become my overall favorite flat for daily wear.
+I bought these specifically for running in airports but they’ve quickly become my overall favorite flat for daily, at home wear.
 Sustainably made from recycled plastic bottles, Rothy’s mix being eco-friendly with sophisticated style.

 They are available in an array of colors and patterns to work in any and every wardrobe.